BUNION DR

 Additionally, it’s important to keep up with any exercises or physical therapy that your doctor or physical therapist has prescribed to help bolster your foot and ankle, and prevent any further injuries.
 [Learn more]

-Pain after Removing Walking Boot:
+Pain After Removing Walking Boot:

-what happens after walking boot comes off?
+What happens after walking boot comes off?

 A walking boot is a common aid used to immobilize and protect an injured foot or ankle, but its removal may come with some unwelcome pain.
 Various factors may contribute to this discomfort, including muscle weakness, stiffness, swelling, disuse atrophy, and nerve damage.